Robb Barnes – Executive Director

 Robb Barnes is the Managing Director of Ecology Ottawa.
 Before joining Ecology Ottawa in 2013, Robb worked in the non-profit, public and private sectors.
-Robb brought campaign and policy experience to Ecology Ottawa from his time volunteering in political roles and working with various levels of government.
+Robb brought campaign and policy experience to Ecology Ottawa from his time volunteering in political roles and working with various levels of government and non-profits, including Sierra Club Canada and Climate Action Network Canada.
 Robb is passionate about environmental issues, animal welfare issues and good music.
 Robb holds a Masters in Public and International Affairs, where he focused on the intersection of ecological economics and urban design.

 Some of our volunteers